 As you learn, keep two key principles in mind.
 First, failure is inevitable, but it’s also a learning opportunity.
 The road to franchise success is almost never completely smooth.
 You or your employees are going to make mistakes, whether large or small.
 You might blow a deadline on a customer’s project, miss your monthly revenue target, invest in a product or service that flops, or even have to close a location or your entire business.
 Don’t give up.
 Instead, ask yourself what you can learn from the experience, and do things differently the next time.

 Second, don’t confine your learning to franchising or even business.
 When you expand your horizons, you boost your creativity and problem-solving skills.
 You exercise new parts of your brain, which makes it stronger overall.
-My role requires a lot of strategizing, meetings, and financial planning.
+My work requires a lot of strategizing, meetings, and financial planning.
 I like to balance that by working with my hands, doing carpentry projects around the house.
 You might enjoy painting, gardening, or tinkering with old cars.
 Or if your franchise work requires a lot of physical activity, think about balancing it with some brain work.
 Read about history, science, or other subjects that interest you, or watch some documentaries.

 Surround Yourself With Smart People

-One of the most important lessons I’ve learned?
-The benefits of seeking out and building relationships with smart people in every aspect of my life.
-I learn so much more when I am not the smartest person in the room!
-And my businesses are more successful when I hire employees who are different from me.
 To put this principle to work in your franchise, think about who you are as a person and a leader, then hire people to complement your skillset.
 If you’re a strategic thinker, hire people who like to execute.
 If you prefer to launch and grow things, hire people who are good at maintaining.
 Don’t gravitate toward “yes” people–hire individuals who will productively challenge your ideas, and listen to them.
-Also keep in mind that people who are younger/older than you, from a different background, or of a different race or gender can bring valuable differences in perspective to the table.
+Also keep in mind that people who are younger or older than you, from a different background, or of a different race or gender can bring valuable differences in perspective to the table.
 They may teach you how to solve problems in new ways or reach a wider customer base.

 This principle also matters in your personal life.
 I find that I’m happier and more successful when I associate with people who bring out the best in me.
 I definitely benefit from spending time with friends who challenge me and stretch my abilities.
 People who have an honest understanding of my strengths and weaknesses can help me capitalize on the former while minimizing the latter.